 So you’ve decided on your look for your big day and you’re ready to get suited and booted?
 Congratulations, you’ve almost made it to the finish line.
 But, wait.
-Before you get dressed on your wedding day take a moment to look at your schedule.
+Before you put on your wedding suit take a moment to look at your wedding day schedule.
 If you’ve got any pre-ceremony primping, pampering or activities scheduled, you’ll want to hold off on putting on your tux.
 Save it until you’ve completed all your must-do tasks to avoid any wardrobe malfunctions.

-Here’s what to do before you put on your tux.
+Here’s what to do before you put on your wedding suit.

 Go out with your groomsmen